moveit/moveit2_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 ---------------
 If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

-**Note:** Because **MovitVisualTools** and **RvizVisualToolsGui** have not been ported to ROS2 this tutoral has made use of xterm and a simple prompter to help the user progress through each demo step.
+**Note:** Because **MoveitVisualTools** has not been ported to ROS2 this tutoral has made use of xterm and a simple prompter to help the user progress through each demo step.
 To install xterm please run the following command: ::

    sudo apt-get install -y xterm